ihuzaifashoukat/twitter-automation-ai/README.md

   - `community_name`: fallback by the visible label in the audience picker

 How selection works:
-- The app opens the “Choose audience” control, locates the audience menu container (dialog or `data-testid="HoverCard"`), and attempts to click your community.
+- The app opens the "Choose audience" control, locates the audience menu container (dialog or `data-testid="HoverCard"`), and attempts to click your community.
 - It scrolls the virtualized list to reveal off-screen items and uses JS-click fallbacks to avoid overlay interception.
 - After selection, it posts using the chosen audience.

 If it fails to select your community:
-- Verify the account has joined the community and it appears under “My Communities”.
+- Verify the account has joined the community and it appears under "My Communities".
 - Provide a DOM snapshot from the audience menu in a GitHub issue so selectors can be tuned.

 ## Keyword Engagement